 We offer an updated version of the TPLO for cranial cruciate ligament (CCL) repair called a CBLO.
 You can learn more about this technique by reading our CBLO page.

 As with all other surgeries, great care is taken to ensure your pet’s safety and comfort before, during, and after the procedure.
-From pre-surgery education to advanced cardiovascular monitoring to post-surgery pain management, Dr. Adams and Dr. Blanchette and their experienced team are committed to your pet’s health during orthopedic surgery.
+From pre-surgery education to advanced cardiovascular monitoring to post-surgery pain management, Dr. Adams and his experienced team are committed to your pet’s health during orthopedic surgery.

 Minimally Invasive Fracture Repair